 Economists have proven that our well-being depends first and foremost on the quality of social relationships.
 Yann Algan, Dean of the School of Public Affairs at Sciences Po, found that trust has a causal impact on economic development, but also that having cooperative social relationship with others affects more happiness than the monetary gains derived from cooperation.

 Trust at scale is empowering people, and opening up a bright future for a more trusting collaborative society.
-This is proof that technology can and must play a great role in bringing us closer togetherfull_stop
+This is proof that technology can and must play a great role in bringing us closer together

 Frédéric Mazzella, Founder and Executive Chairman of BlaBlaCar